 - Containers must be 100ml or smaller for carry-on

-- Must fit in a single clear, resealable quart-sized bag
+- They need to fit in a single clear, resealable quart-sized bag

 - Larger bottles can go in checked luggage

-Pro tip: Half-empty tanks can leak due to pressure changes.
-Empty tanks before flying or expect potential mess.
+Quick tip: half-empty tanks can leak when cabin pressure changes.
+Either empty your tank before flying or be ready for a mess.

 At the Airport